 Never one to sit down in front of the tele at the same time or on the same channel, I have developed the habit of watching a TV series all at once, easily finishing a season’s worth in a day.
 I love it!
 It was no different when the time came to watch ‘The Tudors’ – my most favourite Royal family!
 Of course, I was to get more out of this series than expected – Christchurch and Canterbury have the most interesting ties with the Tudors.

 Canterbury is an Anglican settlement; ‘Anglican’ is a very Kiwi term that is used instead of saying the Church of England.
 Our two founders, Edward Gibbon Wakefield and John Robert Godley were Anglican – as were the rest of the Canterbury Association.
 The Association’s surveyors who marked out our streets and squares were also proud Anglicans and this still shows very much today by the names chosen for our first and oldest of streets.
 The Anglican pride was so strong that quite a community formed even on-board our first settler ships and when a family proved to have lied about their version of faith just to get the chance to immigrate, they found themselves most unwelcome and cast out.
-A small, struggling band of Baptists were pushed into the northern end of Hagley Park (near Carlton Corner) in those early months in 1851 to testify to us now about how the Anglicans preferred those different to be out of sight and out of mind.
+A small band of Baptists were pushed into South Hagley Park in those early months in 1851 to testify to us now about how the Anglicans preferred those different to be out of sight and out of mind.

 I was christened and baptized a Cantabrian Anglican myself in 1976 and with this I am well satisfied – it further strengthens my ties with our first Cantabs to whom I was born to advocate for today.
 But these personal ties can go back even further – it ties me to King Henry VIII himself, being born in the spiritual care of the church he invented just because he couldn’t keep his business behind his codpiece – it’s true.